iann0036/tf-cfn-provider/docs/providers/google/BigqueryDataset.md

 `Description` - (Optional) A user-friendly description of the dataset.

+`DeleteContentsOnDestroy` - (Optional) If set to `true`, delete all the tables in the dataset when destroying the resource; otherwise, destroying the resource will fail if tables are present.

 `Location` - (Optional) The geographic location where the dataset should reside.
 See [official docs](https://cloud.google.com/bigquery/docs/dataset-locations).